 There’s something magical about visiting when nature awakens, and the new leaves and buds appear after the long winter slumber.
 March is when everything starts to warm up, but sometimes the month can barely feel like Spring – rains and cold spells are not uncommon.

-On the other hand, April in Italy is the month when Spring starts to actually feel like Spring.
+On the other hand, April in Italy is the month when spring actually starts to feel like spring.
 The weather warms up considerably, so much so people start venturing to the beach, and Daylight Saving means the sun doesn’t set until after 8 pm.

 There are also many festivals and events – but the downside is that popular destinations can get rather busy.
 Shoulder season in Italy gets busier each year, but it’s easy to avoid the crowds if you don’t visit during public holidays.